lamnhan066/conditional_trigger/README.md

 /// This version is satisfied with `noRequestVersions` => Don't satisfied ConditionalState.noRequestVersion

+/// Don't satisfy with minCalls and minDays ConditionalState.dontSatisfyWithMinCallsAndDays

-/// Don't satisfy with minCallThisFunction condition ConditionalState.dontSatisfyWithMinCalls
+/// Don't satisfy with minCalls condition ConditionalState.dontSatisfyWithMinCalls

 /// Don't satisfy with minDays condition